Cortical-interactome/scLRSomatoDev/README.md

   <br>
 </p>

+> [!NOTE]
+> The website and the Lite version of the app are **back online**.
+>
+> For the best experience, we recommend running the full version locally via Docker.
+> See the [Installation Guide](https://cortical-interactome.github.io/scLRSomatoDev-Docs/Installation/) and our [YouTube tutorials](https://www.youtube.com/playlist?list=PLyfGSyn6Q6UY82ccuHRZQmRchVx6DskfJ) to get started.

 ## Introduction

 scLRSomatoDev is a powerful Shiny application designed to explore and analyze ligand-receptor (LR) interactions in cortical development.
 This tool represents a significant advancement in understanding the molecular mechanisms underlying brain circuit assembly through large-scale single-cell transcriptomic analyses.
 With its intuitive design, scLRSomatoDev enables seamless exploration of complex biological data.